An overall feel about Brandywine Realty Trust (NYSE: BDN) stock in the current moment? - The Dwinnex

-In the latest session, Brandywine Realty Trust (NYSE: BDN) closed at 6.49 down -9.36% from its previous closing price of $7.16.
-In other words, the price has decreased by -$0.48 from its previous closing price.
-On the day, 2978619 shares were traded.
-BDN reached its highest trading level at $6.88 during the session, while it also had its lowest trading level at $6.34.
+In the latest session, Brandywine Realty Trust (NYSE: BDN) closed at 6.21 up 0.81% from its previous closing price of $6.16.
+In other words, the price has increased by $+0.05 from its previous closing price.
+On the day, 2379383 shares were traded.
+BDN reached its highest trading level at $6.26 during the session, while it also had its lowest trading level at $6.05.

 Top 5 Cheap Stocks to Own Right Now